devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

         and a reference to a `component`.
 This implies that at least one component entity is defined under the root `components` element.
-        - Set the `workingDir` to where the project source is stored
+        - The `workingDir` is set to where the project source is stored
-        - Command groups can be used to define automation useful for executing a web service
+        - Command groups can be used to define automation that is useful for executing a web service
         ```yaml
         commands: